 Days mean calendar days.
 In computing any period of time described in this part, the day from which the period begins to run is not counted, and when the last day of the period is a Saturday, Sunday, or Federal holiday, the period extends to the next day that is not a Saturday, Sunday, or Federal holiday.
-Similarly, in circumstances where the recipient's offices are closed for all or part of the last day, the period extends to the agency is open.
+Similarly, in circumstances where the recipient's offices are closed for all or part of the last day, the period extends to the next day on which the agency is open.